demianrasko/Dynamics-365-Workflow-Tools/README.md

 To import the Solution follow these steps:

-* Download the ZIP file from the DOWNLOADS tab
+* Download the ZIP file from the Releases tab
- Access to the Dynamics CRM environment and navigate to Settings>Solutions
+ Access to the Dynamics 365 (CRM) environment and navigate to Settings>Solutions
 * Click on Import and select the ZIP file
 * Follow the wizzard steps